prototype-berlin/cordova-plugin-codescanner/README.md

           alert("Scanning failed: " + error);
       },
       {
         preferFrontCamera : true, // iOS and Android showFlipCameraButton : true, // iOS and Android showTorchButton : true, // iOS and Android
         torchOn: true, // Android, launch with the torch switched on (if available)
         saveHistory: true, // Android, save scan history (default false) prompt : "Place a barcode inside the scan area", // Android
         resultDisplayDuration: 500, // Android, display scanned text for X ms. 0 suppresses it entirely, default 1500 formats : "QR_CODE,PDF_417", // default: all but PDF_417 and RSS_EXPANDED
         orientation : "landscape", // Android only (portrait|landscape), default unset so it rotates with the device disableAnimations : true, // iOS
-          disableSuccessBeep: false // iOS and Android
+        disableSuccessBeep: false, // iOS and Android

-          color: '#FF0000' // Custom reticle color (iOS only) }
+        // Custom reticle config (iOS only)
+        reticleSize: 250, // (custom image file or pictogramn)
+        reticleColor: '#ff0000', // Reticle pictogram color
+        reticleOpacity: 0.85, // Reticle opacity (custom image file or pictogramn)
+        reticleImageFile: 'scanner-reticle.png', // Reticle image file (squared, must be added as a resource-file) }
    );
 ```

+## Using a custom reticle image file

+If a custom `reticleImageFile` is set, the plugin will use this instead of the qr code pictogram.

+Add the custom image file must be available as a `resource-file` in your config.xml:
+`<resource-file src="scanner-reticle.png" target="scanner-reticle.png" />`

+If you want to use the squared ios icon from resources:
+`<resource-file src="resources/ios/icon/icon.png" target="scanner-reticle.png" />`

 ## Encoding a Barcode